mperezjigato/reportsweakly/week9v0014BIS.md.md

  - GROMACS
  - PLUMED
- - AlphaFold (not implemented by the intern, simply run on Genius, when/if possible)
+ - AlphaFold (not installed by the intern, simply run on Genius, when/if possible)
  - OPENMM
  - OPENPLATHSAMPLING